rails/rails/guides/source/active_record_callbacks.md

 Congratulations, the callback has run!
 ```

-As you will see, there are many life cycle events and you can choose to hook
+As you will see, there are many life cycle events and multiple options to hook
-into any of these either before, after, or even around them.
+into these — either before, after, or even around them.

 Callback Registration
 ---------------------